-There are also some potential downsides to print on demand.
+There are also some potential downsides of print on demand products.
 By not purchasing in bulk, your wholesale costs may end up being higher.
 Your risk is lower, but so are your profits.
 Additionally, having packaging and shipping taken care of for you, can strip you of some of your control and creativity.
 For example, rather than simply sell products, many retailers prefer to create an entire purchasing experience, one which includes a packaging concept.
 With many POD platforms, you may find it’s much harder to fully customize the experience.

 The 5 Best Print on Demand Companies for 2021

 Printful is a well-established print on demand site that puts entrepreneurs first.
-In addition to providing you with your own storefront on Printful, they also enable easy integration with most popular online store platforms, such as Wix eCommerce, as well as marketplaces like Etsy and eBay.
+In addition to providing you with your own storefront on Printful, they also enable easy integration with the most popular online store platforms, such as Wix eCommerce, as well as marketplaces like Etsy and eBay.
 Orders are automatically forwarded when received, making the cross-platform integration seamless.

 Printful’s product selection varies and covers all popular categories.
 You can find anything from apparel to phone cases, homeware, and jewelry.
 There is a huge variety of designs to choose from, or you can add your own, maintaining your ownership rights as well.